VamsiMakke87/pizza-billing-system/README.md

-Absolutely!
-Here's the updated `README.md` with the **Factory Design Pattern** included in the architecture and design sections:

----

 # 🍕 Customizable Pizza Ordering System

 A Java-based, extensible pizza ordering system using **Decorator**, **Strategy**, and **Factory** design patterns.
 This system supports customizable crust types, multiple vegetarian and non-vegetarian toppings, and dynamic pricing based on pizza size.